 Speed aside, you’ll be pleased with the Berkey’s performance in terms of how thoroughly the Black Berkey filters can remove contaminants from water.
 The majority of countertop water filters are only capable of removing a handful of contaminants, so the fact that the Berkey filters can remove more than 200 is a big benefit.

 If you’re looking for proof of performance, you’ll find it in the results from Berkey’s independent lab testing, which you can view online.
-The Black Berkey elements have been tested to meet NSF standards – it’s just a slight setback that they’re not NSF certified, which would give Berkey that extra selling point for customers who want to be sure they’re investing in an industry-backed product.
+However, Berkey falsely claimed that the Black Berkey elements had been tested to meet NSF standards.
+We know now that the Berkey filters aren’t NSF certified or tested to NSF Standards.

 Alexapure is also a water filter gravity, which means, like the Big Berkey, it won’t offer immediate water filtration.
 But Alexapure water filters actually have an edge over the Berkey water elements here, because they’re designed to filter water at a rate of a gallon per hour.
 This figure is only accurate when the top chamber is full, though – as the water level drops, the filters will take longer to produce clean water.